mlaccetti/JavaPNS/README.md

 ### Installation through Central Maven Repository
 javapns is available on the Central Maven Repository.
-To use javapns-jdk16 in your project, please add the following dependency to your pom.xml file:
+To use javapns in your project, please add the following dependency to your pom.xml file:
 ```
 <dependency>
 	<groupId>com.github.mlaccetti</groupId>
 	<artifactId>javapns</artifactId>
-	<version>2.3.2</version>
+	<version>2.3.3</version>
 </dependency>
 ```